-A battery electric vehicle (BEV) is powered by a large battery that is connected to at least one electric motor.
-There is no petrol, gas or diesel involved, so there is no problem.
+A Battery Electric Vehicle (BEV) is powered by a large battery that is connected to at least one electric motor.
+There is no petrol, gas or diesel involved.

 Battery electric vehicles are becoming increasingly common and affordable thanks to rapid innovations by relatively new companies such as Tesla and established car manufacturers such as Audi, BMW, Mercedes, Volkswagen and Nissan.

-What is more, the charging infrastructure and technology is developing and improving all the time, while the charging network has grown exponentially in recent years in North America, Europe and China in particular.
+What's more, the charging infrastructure and technology is developing and improving all the time, while the charging network has grown exponentially in recent years, especially in North America, Europe and China.

 With lower costs, an influx of new makes and models, and waning range anxiety now that so many charging stations are springing up everywhere, it has never been easier or more attractive to go electric.